Apoorv266/neoG-assignments/Notes/Router/router.md

 ![alt text](./output1.png)

-- In the above example, we have created a <nav></nav> within which we have created few Link with “to” property assigned with predefined paths.
+- In the above example, we have created a nav within which we have created few Link with “to” property assigned with predefined paths.

 - Let’s take the example of “/category” path, first we created a route with path “/category” with renders Category component.